DrBarnabus/secure-pass/README.md

 - Uses <code>Buffer</code>'s for safer memory management.
 - Allows for generation of one time use password reset tokens to be used in your own password reset flow.
 - Easily configurable work factors, allowing you to increase the security of your hashes over time.
+- Three default difficulty configurations for password hashing, as defined in [libsodium]'s implementation.
 - Simple rehashing of passwords you are already storing.
 Allowing you to improve the security of your hashes over time.
+- The module is written in typescript and ships with a type definition by default.

 # Installation